 Our external provider's selection team integrates sustainability risks by selecting investment funds that have solid sustainability-risk integration processes, which include monitoring controversial issues and sustainability indicators.
 All of our directives integrate these sustainability risks.
-The directive categorised under Article 6 is not predominantly composed of funds with a sustainable investment objective or that promote environmental or social criteria.
+Most of the directives categorised under Article 6 do not relate to funds with a sustainable investment objective or that promote environmental or social criteria.